EwertonJordao/AzDurableFunction_pwshchainningpatter/readme.md

 Little sample to write Durable Functions (PowerShell)

-For use this sample do you need:
+For use this sample you will need:

 - PowerShell 7
 - Azure Functions core tools >= 3